-Day 2 - Morning departure, after breakfast, and we will make our way to San Diego de Los Banos.
-A scenic drive of about 90 minutes to the west of Havana, San Diego de Los Banos is a small village, known for its mineral springs and a budding ecotourism industry.
+Day 2 - Morning departure, after breakfast, and we will make our way to Vinales.
+A scenic drive of about 2.5 hours to the southwest of Havanan.
 This bird-rich region can yield up to 100 species of birds, several of which are endemic to Cuba.
 Cuban Solitaire, Cuban Pygmy-Owl, Olive-capped Warbler, Giant Kingbird, Fernandina's Flicker, and Gundlach's Hawk are species which we may encounter.
 Other common Caribbean birds to watch out for include Cuban Blackbird, Antillean Palm-Swift, and Yellow-faced Grassquit, to name a few.
 With any luck, we may spot a Stygian Owl roosting during the day.
 Night in Vinales.

 Day 3 - This morning we will visit Las Terrazas, a small community, and biosphere reserve, next to the Sierra del Rosario mountains.
 This area was once completely cleared for cultivation and agriculture, but after its designation as a biosphere reserve by UNESCO, it has been left to go wild.
 You can wander around the old overgrown coffee plantations and still see some of the old signs and derelicts from an age gone by.
 Some exciting birding is to be had here at Las Terrazas as well.
 Large, and powerful White-crowned Pigeons hurry above the treetops, and Zenaida Doves, a species quite similar to the Mourning Dove, can be found here as well.
 One of the most extravagant looking birds of Cuba, the Great Lizard Cuckoo, is also found here.
 Cuban Emeralds hover and feed from colorful flowers.
 Cuban Trogons and Cuban Todys, two of the most sought-after and iconic Cuban birds, can be found here at Las Terrazas.
 Three woodpeckers, the Cuban Green Woodpecker, West Indian Woodpecker and Fernandina's Flicker are possible, as are Cuban Pewee, La Sagra's Flycatcher, Loggerhead Kingbird, Black-whiskered Vireo, Yellow-headed Warbler and Cuban Bullfinch.
 Night at Zapata Swamp.